ona-li-toki-e-jan-Epiphany-tawa-mi/fio.apl/README.md

 See the library file `fio.apl` for more details.

-In GnuAPL, interations with the operating system (file handling, spawning processes, opening ports, etc.) are done with ⎕FIO.
+In GNU APL, interations with the operating system (file handling, spawning processes, opening ports, etc.) are done with ⎕FIO.
 However, I find that there are several problems with it.

-Prior to version GnuAPL 1.9, ⎕FIO functions were specified with an axis argument, i.e.  ⎕FIO[3] (fopen,) which lead to code that was hard to read.
+Prior to version GNU APL 1.9, ⎕FIO functions were specified with an axis argument, i.e.  ⎕FIO[3] (fopen,) which lead to code that was hard to read.
 Now you can specify them by name, i.e. ⎕FIO['fopen'] or ⎕FIO.fopen.
 This is the reason I orignally developed this library, but there are still other things for